silaspe/maths/docs/brainstorm.md

 $$ e(a)(b) = B(a)(T_h (a))(b) $$

 $$ e(a) = B(a)(T_h (a)) = B(B(a))(T_h)(a) = C(B)(T_h)(B(a))(a) = (C(B)(T_h) ∘ B)(a)(a) = W(C(B)(T_h) ∘ B)(a) $$

+$700$ lines, this page might beat the code repo page and become the new longest page on the website.

 $$ e(a) = W(C(B)(T_h) ∘ B)(a) $$